 In making the determination, the tribunal may consider all relevant medical records, statements, test results, and relevant medical information from qualified medical experts.
 If the tribunal finds sufficient evidence, the case can proceed to court like any other civil lawsuit.

 On the other hand, if the tribunal discovers that the plaintiff has not established substantial evidence of liability, the lawsuit can only continue if the plaintiff files a predetermined bond with the court clerk to cover the legal fees of the defendant if the plaintiff’s lawsuit was not successful.
 If this bond is not posted within 30 days of the tribunal’s decision, the medical malpractice lawsuit may be dismissed.

-The Deadline for Filing a Medical Malpractice Claim
+The Deadline for Filing a Medical Malpractice Claim in Boston

 Massachusetts has specific deadlines for filing medical malpractice claims, called statute of limitations.
 The standard deadline for medical malpractice cases in Boston gives injured plaintiffs three years to file a lawsuit in civil court after the malpractice occurred.
 If no medical malpractice lawsuit has been filed after the three-year deadline, victims may lose the right to sue the healthcare provider.

 However, in cases where the victim could not reasonable have learned that they had a medical malpractice case, the discovery rule may apply.
 The discovery rule states that if the injured person had no previous knowledge about the alleged malpractice, the lawsuit may be commenced three years from the date that injured person “discovered” that medical malpractice may have been involved.